Threats to Global Health

 Every year, WHO recommends which strains should be included in the flu vaccine to protect people from seasonal flu.
 In the event that a new flu strain develops pandemic potential, WHO has set up a unique partnership with all the major players to ensure effective and equitable access to diagnostics, vaccines, and antivirals (treatments), especially in developing countries.

 Fragile and vulnerable settings – More than 1.6 billion people (22% of the global population) live in places where protracted crises (through a combination of challenges such as drought, famine, conflict, and population displacement) and weak health services leave them without access to basic care.

-Fragile settings exist in almost all regions of the world, and these are where half of the key targets in the sustainable development goals, including on child and maternal health, remains unmet.
+Fragile settings exist in almost all regions of the world, and these are where half of the key targets in the sustainable development goals, including on child and maternal health, remain unmet.

-Anti Microbial Settings – The development of antibiotics, antivirals and antimalarials are some of modern medicine’s greatest successes.
+Anti Microbial Settings – The development of antibiotics, antivirals, and antimalarials are some of modern medicine’s greatest successes.
 Now, time with these drugs is running out.
-Antimicrobial resistance – the ability of bacteria, parasites, viruses and fungi to resist these medicines – threatens to send us back to a time when we were unable to easily treat infections such as pneumonia, tuberculosis, gonorrhoea, and salmonellosis.
+Antimicrobial resistance – the ability of bacteria, parasites, viruses, and fungi to resist these medicines – threatens to send us back to a time when we were unable to easily treat infections such as pneumonia, tuberculosis, gonorrhea, and salmonellosis.
 The inability to prevent infections could seriously compromise surgery and procedures such as chemotherapy.